🌿 Design Watering Cans: Care for your plants while decorating your interior 🌿

 ⚠️ Absolute prohibitions

-• Never hot: You'll cook the roots.
+• Never hot:You would cook the roots.
 Wait until it's cold.

-• Never sweetened: Sugar attracts midges and ferments in the soil (mold).
+• Never sweet:Sugar attracts gnats and ferments in the soil (mold).

-• Never flavored: Artificial flavors (vanilla, hazelnut) are chemical and harmful to the soil.
+• Never Flavored: Artificial flavors (vanilla, hazelnut) are chemical and harmful to the soil.

 • Design: A deep, elegant and modern black.

-• 💧 Capacity: Perfect for making your mixtures (Water + Fertilizer).
+• 💧 Capacity:Perfect for making your mixtures (Water + Fertilizer).

-See the Matte Black Watering Can
+View the Matte Black Watering Can

-2. Coffee Grounds: The Protector
+2. Coffee Grounds: The protector

 Coffee grounds used as fertilizer

-His 3 superpowers:
+Its 3 superpowers:

-1. Enrichment: Mix it into the surface soil (scrape it in).
+1. Enrichment:Mix it into the surface soil (scratching in).
 As it decomposes, it slowly releases nitrogen.

-2. The Repellent: Sprinkle it around the base of the plant.
-Its granular texture and odor displease ants, slugs, and snails.
+2. The Repellent:Sprinkle it around the base of the plant.
+Its granular texture and smell are disliked by ants, slugs, and snails.

-3. Compost: It's an excellent compost activator.
-If you have a worm composter, the worms love it (in moderation).
+3. The Compost:It's an excellent compost activator.
+If you have a vermicomposter, worms love it (in moderation).

 3. Which plants like coffee?